Ryex/pyitect/README.rst

 'on_enable' Property
 ---------------------

 plugins can specify an `on_enable` property in this configuration.
-This file is exacuted right after a plugin is enabled and it's components have been mapped. this allows for special cases where enabling a plugin requires more than just makeing it's components avalible to be imported. for example is there is some system set up to be done.
+This file is executed right after a plugin is enabled and it's components have been mapped. this allows for special cases where enabling a plugin requires more than just making it's components available to be imported. for example is there is some system set up to be done.